warpcgd/killblanks/packages/prerender/README_EN.md

 - Open the local page launched by the development environment
 - Open `dev-tools` and enter the console
-- Enter `PRERENDER_SKELETON` to preview in real time.
+- Enter `PRERENDER_PREVIEW` to preview in real time.
 When you need to update the skeleton screen page, please click the `refresh` button in the upper right corner